 Samsung Galaxy S10

-From several leaked images of the Samsung Galaxy S10, it can be seen that probably only a hole for the camera will be made, the receiver and other sensors are probably not yet placed in the screen.
+From several leaked images of the Samsung Galaxy S10, it can be seen that probably only a hole for the camera will be made, and the receiver and other sensors are probably not yet placed on the screen.
 Nonetheless, after the S10, more Samsung smartphones will undoubtedly be introduced with an Infinity-O display, so it is possible that the patented technology will be further elaborated first.

 The Galaxy S10 series will be presented on February 20, 2019, and will consist of three models at the launch.
 The 5.8-inch S10 Lite / S10E is the cheapest model, followed by the 6.1-inch Galaxy S10 and the absolute top model is the 6.4-inch S10 Plus.
 A month later, a 5G variant will also be introduced, which will become even more advanced and larger than the S10 +.